PathwayCommons/cpath2/distribution/src/main/etc/README.md

 are beter start with nohup in a separate process.)

 Set "cpath2.admin.enabled=true" in the cpath properties (or via JVM option: "-Dcpath2.admin.enabled=true").
-Run cpath2-cli.sh without arguments to see about the commands and parameters.
+Run cpath2.sh without arguments to see about the commands and parameters.

 The following sequence of cpath2 commands is normally required to create a new cPAth2 instance from scratch:
- - -metadata (sh cpath2-cli.sh -fetch-metadata)
+ - -metadata (sh cpath2.sh -metadata)
  - -premerge
- - -create-warehouse
  - -merge
  - -index
  - -export
+ - -pack

-Extras/other steps (optional):
+Other steps (optional):
- - -run-analysis (to execute a class that implements cpath.dao.Analysis interface, e.g., to post-fix something in the merged biopax model/db or to produce some output; if it does modify the model though, i.e. not a read-only analysis, you are to run -dbindex and following steps again.)
+ - -run-analysis (to execute a class that implements cpath.dao.Analysis interface, e.g., to post-fix something in the merged biopax model/db or to produce some output; if it does modify the model though, i.e. not a read-only analysis, you are to run -index etc. steps again.)
- - -export (if used with parameters, gets a sub-model, using absolute URIs, e.g., to upload to a Virtuoso SPARQL server)
- - -log --import (or --export)

-Highly recommended is to generate the 'blacklist' (soon after the -merge stage) The graph queries and format converter algorithms will not traverse through the entities in this list and the entity references in the list will be eliminated from the SIF exports.
-The blacklist is generated solely based on the number of degrees of an entity (number of interactions and complexes an entity (grouped by entity reference) participates).
-A high-degree entity causes unnecessary traversing during the graph queries -- hence not wanted.
-However, the following command will keep the entities that control more than a threshold number of reactions out of the blacklist since this type of entities are often biologically relevant -- for more, see the blacklist.* options in the cpath2.properties:
+ - -export, when used with parameters, generates a sub-model using absolute URIs (Unfortunately, Jena library based OWL/RDF parsers and systems, such Virtuoso, incorrectly process xml:base and rdf:ID)

 ## Backup
 To backup, simply archive the configuration and data files, index directory, and cpath2.h2.db files.
-To backup/move the important Web Service Access Log DB, use: -export-log / -import-log commands.

-## Contact
-Feel free to contact the developers, or email pc-info AT pathwaycommons.org if you need help.